-WITHDRAWAL FROM COOPERATIVE EDUCATION
+WITHDRAWAL FROM AN INTERNSHIP

-Termination or withdrawal from a Cooperative Education internship is subject to the approval of the student's Co-op Faculty Advisor.
+Termination or withdrawal from an internship is subject to the approval of the student's Faculty Advisor.
 It is recognized that termination of an internship may be due to a variety of justifiable reasons.
-Therefore, each case will be handled individually by the Co-op Faculty Advisor, subject to normal grading procedures of review and appeal of Cooperative Education grades.
+Therefore, each case will be handled individually.